 Top-drawer ingredients are garnered from Devon and beyond, and they are given harmonious modern treatment.
 Roast pigeon might be wrapped in a potato and served on a foie gras salad, while steamed red mullet appears on a sautéed crab cake with ginger and spring onions.
 Devonshire lamb also puts on a show – perhaps with wild mushroom salsa, basil mash red wine and garlic froth.
 To finish, there could be lemon pannacotta with marinated oranges and lemon sorbet or passion fruit bavarois.
 A fine choice of French wines is augmented by a sound selection from the rest of the world.

-Also featured in: AA Guide, Good Food Guide, Michelin Guide.
+Horn of Plenty is also featured in: Michelin Guide, Good Food Guide, AA Guide